 Working out how to pay your rent

 Being responsible for your own rent payments may mean you’ll need to make some changes to the way you budget..

 to work out your income and outgoings including your rent.

 It’s your responsibility to pay your rent in full and on time.

-- Ask your landlord to move the day your rent is due closer to your benefit payment day – and set up a standing order or a Direct Debit for your rent payment.
+Set up a standing order or Direct Debit: When you’ve received your first Universal Credit payment and you know what day it will be paid, set up a standing order or a Direct Debit for your rent payment.
 That way as soon as the money comes in, the rent goes straight out again.

-- Open a separate account just for your rent and set up a standing order so that as soon as your Universal Credit payment goes into your main account, your rent goes out to the separate account and sits there until rent day.
+Open a separate account just for your rent: and set up a standing order so that as soon as your Universal Credit payment goes into your main account, your rent goes out to the separate account and sits there until rent day.

-- Look into opening a ‘jam jar’ account – sometimes called a budgeting or rent account – these can make it easier to manage all your bills, including your rent but there is usually a monthly fee.
+Look into opening a jam jar account: Sometimes called a budgeting or rent account – these can make it easier to manage all your bills, including your rent but there is usually a monthly fee.

-- If you know you’ll be tempted to use your rent money for other things, try to come up with an arrangement where you don’t have access to it, for example by asking someone else to look after it for you.
+If you know you’ll be tempted to use your rent money for other things, try to come up with an arrangement where you don’t have access to it, for example by asking someone else to look after it for you.